projectriff/riff/rfc/rfc-0012-source-code-upload.md

 #### Registry Type SourceResolver
-When a user specifies the `--local-path <dir>` flag during `riff function create` or `riff application create` the source code in the specified directory will be packaged as a OCI image containing a single layer and uploaded to a docker registry.
+When a user specifies the `--local-path <dir>` flag during `riff function create` or `riff application create` the source code in the specified directory will be packaged as a OCI image and uploaded to a docker registry.
-`riff` will create a `kpack` `image` with a `registry` type `sourceresolver` https://github.com/pivotal/kpack/blob/master/docs/image.md#source-configuration.
+`riff` will create a function or application resource with a `registry` type `sourceresolver` https://github.com/pivotal/kpack/blob/master/docs/image.md#source-configuration.
 `kpack` can then build the image as it does in the git source type case.

 #### Source Image Tag